izivkov/universalapp/README.md

 Although we call this an "Universal App", it has some specific structure:

-- this is a tabbed app - it has one or more tabs, defined in the Google Spreadsheet.
+- this is a tabbed app - it has ore tabs, defined in the Google Spreadsheet.

 - The first tab is assumed to be a "Home Screen".